Looking for the most recent 30 Best Restaurants list? Click here.

 816 Arnold Avenue • 732-701-1700

 In his teens, Hazlet native David Burke worked as a line cook in the Victorian mansion that was then the Fromagerie.
 He later bought the place, but had to shut it down in 2015.
 Now he’s back with a steak and sushi menu as classic as the building.
 He does a monthly, 10-course omakase for $100 that has featured lobster in dumplings and tempura.
 A sake martini makes a nice starter.
 The meal features in-person commentary by Burke, who calls it “dinner and a show.”
 Wednesday’s What’s Your Beef dinners include hors d’oevres, chopped salad, cheese, a glass of wine and three meats (short rib, filet mignon and dry-aged sirloin, or a fish or vegetarian option) for $70.
 Pastry chef Stuart Marx sends out his signature Tin Can cake fresh from the oven, possibly with, Burke says, “the egg-beater paddles to lick off the batter.”
-Having just acquired the venerable Dixie Lee Bakery in Keansburg, Burke offers what he calls its “not-so-humble pie of the day,” as well as fresh doughnuts, macaroons, and Dixie Lee’s unusual sfogliatella (lobster tail) pastry filled with banana pastry cream and strawberries.
+Having recently acquired the venerable Dixie Lee Bakery in Keansburg, Burke offers what he calls its “not-so-humble pie of the day,” as well as fresh doughnuts, macaroons, and Dixie Lee’s unusual sfogliatella (lobster tail) pastry filled with banana pastry cream and strawberries.
 Sunday brings the bento box with Caesar salad and a burger for $25, or $32 with lobster roll.

 26 Ridge Road • 732-576-3400